Neuropsychology faculty research

-- Using archival data sets to examine variables of interest: Some examples include studies examining the profile of executive functions in adults with TBI, exploring embedded test validity indicators in clinical patient samples; and evaluating the relationship between pain and cognitive in patients with multiple sclerosis.
+- Using archival data to examine hypotheses of interest: Some examples include examining the profile of executive functions in adults with TBI, exploring embedded test validity indicators in clinical patient samples; and evaluating the relationship between pain and cognitive in patients with multiple sclerosis.

-- Writing a review paper or book chapter on topics such as the role of the cerebellum in executive functions, neuropsychological assessment basics for neuropsychiatrists, and ADHD in emerging adults.
+- Writing a review paper or book chapter on topics such as the role of the cerebellum in executive functions, and ADHD in emerging adults.

 - Taking advantage of faculty mentorship and available resources to develop a novel neuropsychological measure (e.g., a former postdoc developed a novel telephone based memory test and interview for older adults).

 - On occasion, fellows with very strong research interests that are in line with those of the neuropsychology faculty have submitted grant proposals to support new pilot projects (with Dartmouth faculty mentoring and consent).
-For example, a former fellow received a local pilot grant to examine the effects of exertion on outcomes in young adults following concussion.
+For example, a former fellow received an institutional pilot grant to examine the relationship between social performance and cognition in pediatric cancer survivors.